Age & Licensing:

 Audi Club (ACNA) membership:

-ACNA membership is mandatory for DRIVERS and INSTRUCTORS per ACNA Nationals requirements.
-All registrations MUST include a valid membership number.
+For most events, ACNA membership is required for STUDENT DRIVERS including Solo per ACNA Nationals requirements.
+Approved Instructors are not required to be members.
+All registrations must include a valid membership number.
 Members can contact ACNA at firstname.lastname@example.org or (262) 567-5476 if they can’t find their member number.

 If you are NOT currently a member you may join online at www.audiclubna.org and use the confirmation number (enter the full number including the “ACNA-JOIN” prefix as a temporary number) on the event registration form.
 Non-Audi owners are welcome to join as Associate Members.

 If a registrant’s membership is NOT current and valid at the start of the event, the registrant will be asked to join/renew ACNA at event registration.